Budapest Tips For First Timers: What You Need To Know Before Visiting

 It’s a cool place to see the local artisans and farmers sell their food and produce, and the inside is BEAUTIFUL!

-However, a local guide told us that the souvenir/food stalls upstairs are really just for tourists.
+However, a local guide told us that the food and souvenir stalls upstairs are really just for tourists.
 The quality is not great, and it’s overpriced.
 So, give that a miss.

 14. Drink.all.the.wine.